sourcemeta/learnjsonschema.com/content/2020-12/core/anchor.markdown

     keyword: $dynamicAnchor
 ---

-The `$anchor` keyword is used to assign a unique identifier to a subschema within the scope of its containing schema.
-This identifier can then be referenced elsewhere in the schema using the `$ref` keyword.
+The `$anchor` keyword is used to assign a unique identifier to a subschema within its schema resource.
+This identifier can then be referenced elsewhere using the `$ref` keyword.

 * Its value must be a valid identifier starting with a letter and containing letters, digits, hyphens, underscores, colons, or periods.
-* This keyword allows for the creation of plain name fragments, providing a flexible alternative to using JSON Pointer fragments which require knowledge of the schema's structure.
+* The `$anchor` keyword allows for the creation of plain reusable name fragments that aren't tied to specific structural locations, offering a flexible alternative to using JSON Pointer fragments, which require knowledge of the schema's structure.
-* By using `$anchor`, schemas can be written with reusable components that aren't tied to specific structural locations.
-* These subschemas with named anchor are derived from the nearest `$id` or document base URI.
+* An anchor is resolved against the base URI of its schema resource.

 ## Examples